ianhecker/Cryptocurrency-Study/index.md

 + **Coq Proof Assistant**

     Coq Proof Assistant is a theorem prover tool with dependent-type theory used to verify programs using mathematical libraries.
 Scilla is being developed hand-in-hand with this tool.
 Semantics are modeled into Coq, using Coq's specification language called Gallina [[4]](#references).

 ---

-### Solidity <a href="#table-of-contents">^</a>
+### Solidity - Brief Note <a href="#table-of-contents">^</a>
 Solidity has become the forefront of smart contract languages.
+It is by and far the most popular language, having been referenced the most during my time researching.
 The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)

+---

 ### Vyper <a href="#table-of-contents">^</a>
 The Ethereum project's language to succeed Serpent is a contract-oriented, open-source, "pythonic" language called Vyper.
 While Scilla focuses on mechanical formal verification of its semantics, Vyper seeks to be human-readable, with great difficulty in writing misleading or incorrect code.
 Readers of smart contracts are catered-to; they'll be able to understand Vyper code without much prior experience [[2]](#references).
 With support from the Ethereum project, Vyper will be compilable to EVM bytecode [[12]](#references).